Reaching out to our Designated Safeguarding Leads

 These sessions help to provide our DSLs with the ‘Sutton’ context and are a great way of building our network and liaising with multi-agency partners.
 Even if you are part of a wider safeguarding chain, we would highly recommend that you come along.

-The summer break is not always an easy time for our families for a variety of different reasons.
+The Christmas break is not always an easy time for our families for a variety of different reasons.
 We want to ensure that our schools feel supported in managing this time, as well as feeling confident in being able to signpost families to the relevant services where needed.
 The Education Safeguarding Team aim to make this time a little easier on our children and young people and for families and Designated Safeguarding Leads to realise that they are not alone.

 Urgent mental health support -24/7 crisis lines